jasondoucette/calculords-solver/README.md

 Rather than calculate all the possible play permutations, the script plays randomly a given number of times and then returns the best result found.

+Because there are multiple possible solutions for most scenarios, the exhaustive solver is often much faster than the sampling one when a solution exists.
+In an attempt to get the best of both worlds, we run each solver in its own thread and use whatever comes back first (e.g. exhaustive if it's faster than sampling, otherwise sampling.)

 ## Usage

 At the moment gameplay is managed via direct edits to the source code (so, yeah, TODO.)
-Edit the `inputs` and `targets` variables at the top of the file and run the script.
+Edit the `inputs` and `targets` variables at the top of `calculords.py` and run the script.
 Then play the actions.
 Repeat until enemy base is captured :)

 ## Unsolvable cases: